 This frustration, fear, and rejection, was the catalyst for the birth of Psytrance in Palestine.
 And here's what it looks like:

 “We started making our own music and organised our own parties.
 First, it was 50 people, then 250, then 750, then 900.
 We’ve not seen 1,000 ravers at our parties, but we’re hopeful.”

 In Palestine though, getting high was not easy, especially acid.
 The psychedelics had to be smuggled in from Israel.
 And even the Israelis who were selling the LSD would stop their supply if they knew that their runners would be taking them to Palestine.

 “It’s as if they didn’t want us to discover this secret, they didn’t want to give us entry into the world of psychedelics, just like how they denied us entry into their country.”

 The mainstream culture in Palestine is also not quite ready to accept the high BPMs and the "We are one" messages of Psytrance.
 Drugs are still a taboo in the country, and punishment is harsh.
 But hey, 1,000 is a fucking big start.

-“Today, Mukti Project is one of the most popular Psytrance festivals organised by Palestinians, high in the Galilee mountains, in previously Palestinian land now occupied by Israeli forces.”
+“Today, Mukti Gathering is one of the most popular Psytrance festivals organised by Palestinians, high in the Galilee mountains, in previously Palestinian land now occupied by Israeli forces.”

-The last Mukti Project saw DJs from Austria and Germany sharing the stage with the local psytrance musicians, with full power performances and décor.
+The last Mukti Gathering saw DJs from Austria and Germany sharing the stage with the local Psytrance musicians, with full power performances and décor.
 The music that the ravers danced to is an eclectic mix of the signature Israeli sound, infused with influences from traditional Arabic instruments and other unique touches.

 The atmosphere is empowering, and most importantly, very hopeful.
 Many Israelis are even coming to party with them, and see Palestinian Psytrance festivals as less mainstream, with little advertising and less commercially driven.